 Our Favorite Swimming Fins

 No latex, these are only made of rubber

 Interchangeable for either foot

 Can be on the heavy side

 Some claim they don't have the expected thrust power

 Pricey for some people

-You don’t have to be an all-star swimmer to use swim fins, but with the TYR Sport EBP, professional swimmers, collegiate swimmers, and even casual swimmers and beginners will get a solid benefit using these fins to train.
-They can easily be used instead of a pull-buoy and what you get in return from your leg kicks is a smooth and pleasant propulsion.Read more
+You don’t have to be an all-star swimmer to use the swimming fins, but with the TYR Sport EBP, professional swimmers, collegiate swimmers, and even casual swimmers and beginners will get a solid benefit using these fins to train.
+The swimming fins can easily be used instead of a pull-buoy and what you get in return from your leg kicks is smooth and pleasant propulsion.Read more

 2. Cressi Light